Sign up to get e-Literate posts delivered by email

 - Can There Be a Microscope of the Mind? on

 - Why Ed Tech Will Fail to Transform Education (for Now) on

 Most Shared Posts405 Shares

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: IMS LIS

-I have long argued that the development of technical interoperability standards for education are absolutely critical for enabling innovation and personalized learning environments.
-Note that I usually avoid those sorts of buzzwords—“innovation” and “personalized learning”—so when I use them here, … Continue reading
+By Michael FeldsteinMore Posts (1100) I have long argued that the development of technical interoperability standards for education are absolutely critical for enabling innovation and personalized learning environments.
+Note that I usually avoid those sorts of buzzwords—“innovation” and “personalized learning”—so … Continue reading

 By Michael FeldsteinMore Posts (1100) This year’s Learning Impact conference was the best attended that I can remember.
 The conference is also getting closer to what I would consider to be a healthy balance between vendors and university folks.
 This … Continue reading

 By Michael FeldsteinMore Posts (1100) This is pretty big news.
 SunGard will be providing Sakai support services to its customers.
 If you’re interested in Sakai, you can contract with SunGard to get help migrating, setting up integration, and training faculty, … Continue reading